 No. The College has an account with the program's partner restaurants and meals are charged directly to the College; there should be no out-of-pocket expense for your group (except alcohol).
 Guests will, however, be asked to review and sign their final receipt at the restaurant.
 The Classroom to Table program will pay up to $30/person in the party (excluding tax and tip).
 Alcoholic beverages will not be paid for by the College.

-What happens once I submit the reservation request form?
+What happens once I submit the reservation request?

 What if I need to cancel a reservation because all or part of our group can no longer make the reservation day/time?

-Please forward your C2T confirmation email to email@example.com as soon as possible—ideally at least 1-2 business days prior to the reservation.
+If you have a same-day cancellation, please contact the Classroom to Table Program office at 617-998-0840 or firstname.lastname@example.org as soon as possible.
 Our office will follow up with restaurant and cancel the reservation.
-We hope that you are able to reschedule for another day, but you will need to submit a new reservation request form with the new information in order to do so.
-Remember: since faculty must be present at all C2T gatherings, if a faculty member can no longer attend the gathering on the confirmed date, you must cancel the reservation by forwarding your C2T confirmation email to firstname.lastname@example.org as soon as possible.
+For all other cancellations, please click on the Classroom to Table application link above to access the reservation you need to cancel.
+We hope that you are able to reschedule for another day, but you will need to submit a new reservation request with the new information in order to do so.
+Remember: since faculty must be present at all C2T gatherings, if a faculty member can no longer attend the gathering on the confirmed date, you must cancel the reservation.

 What if the invited faculty member can no longer attend the reserved gathering?

-Since a faculty member must be present at all C2T gatherings, if a faculty member can no longer attend the gathering on the confirmed date, you must cancel the reservation by forwarding your C2T confirmation email to firstname.lastname@example.org as soon as possible (see instructions on cancellation above).
+Since a faculty member must be present at all C2T gatherings, if a faculty member can no longer attend the gathering on the confirmed date, you must cancel the reservation by accessing the Classroom to Table application link above as soon as possible (see instructions on cancellation above).

 Can I be reimbursed for a gathering that was not booked by the Classroom to Table program?